-(a) When leave of absence with pay is granted the employee shall be paid based on the average number of hours worked in the 12 pay periods preceding the leave of absence.

-(b) Employees who are absent from employment on an approved leave of absence shall, upon return to work, be assigned hours pursuant to Article 15.4 (Scheduling of Hours) with the same weekly posted hours, period of availability and days of work they were in prior to their leave of absence.
+- (a) When leave of absence with pay is granted: - (1) An employee scheduled under Article 15.3 (a) (2) the employee shall be paid their posted hours for the shift (weekly posted hours divided by number of days scheduled). - (2) An employee scheduled under Article 15.3 (a) (I), (3) or (4), pay for leave is granted on their regular scheduled hours. - (b) Employees who are absent from employment on an approved leave of absence shall, upon return to work, be assigned hours pursuant to Article 15.4 (Scheduling of Hours) with the same weekly posted hours, period of availability and days of work they were in prior to their leave of absence.